NETESOLUTIONS/ERNIE/P2_studies/cocitation_analysis/code/readme.md

 HypothesisTestsFinal.py
     - For computing hypothesis tests, creating Latex table text, JSON graph files, and other output
 - jpScatterPlot.py
+    - For plotting scatter plot of journal-pair z-scores relative to the Immunology and Web of Science data sets as shown in Figure 2, Panel (a)
 - tabHitRateFinal.py
     - For accumulating hit rate data from JSON data files and creating Latex table text